-My favorite part is that the planners have a separate infant, toddler, preschool and lower elementary student daily and weekly plans based on Montessori scope and sequence.
+My favorite part is that the planners have separate infant, toddler, preschool, and lower elementary students daily and weekly plans based on Montessori scope and sequence.

-I also included two-page spread weekly plan with a page to write down your weekly recap, general observations and reflections.
-I always used to prepare two 2-page spread plans with lesson planned for each child per day across the whole week.
+I also included a two-page spread weekly plan with a page to write down your weekly recap, general observations, and reflections.
+I always used to prepare two 2-page spread plans with lessons planned for each child per day across the whole week.
 I would also have next week’s planner prepared where I used to write down a follow-up lesson.
 That way my individual lesson presentation plan was done one week in advance.

 Here is what Weekly Planner for Individual Lesson Presentations looks like.
 Two additional pages are included with the weekly overview and weekly reflections.
 Print on both sides of the paper.

 My Sanity List is a great reminder to nurture your body, mind, and soul in the midst of your busy schedule.

 You have an option to choose from three different covers and spines.
 As I mentioned earlier, new styles will be added each year.
 This 250+ plage Homeschool planner is a perfect choice for Montessori homeschooling families, however, it can be used by all the homeschoolers as it can be easily adjusted to fit your preferences.

 Here is a small tip: When working on your planning – simply copy and paste parts of the curriculum you would like to address.
 I’ve included a link to Montessori Scope and Sequence in the GO-TO resource section of the planner.